 I feel as if the descriptions in the beginning at just thrown at the reader.
 You should say that Heather took the pill, yelled, and then describe the scene.
 Putting it in the start it not the best way to grab the readers attention.

 “…and out off of her appetite from that disgusting…” I’m not sure if this is an expression I haven’t heard yet, but if it isn’t, I think you should rewrite this sentence.

 “…that imbecile arm of Lacey’s, Derrik, or as most people called him, ‘Dickhead’.”
 When you mention that Derrick is called ‘Dickhead’, it should be an isolated idea.
 For example, you should write this instead “…that imbecile arm of Lacey’s, or Derrick’s.
 However, most people called Derrick ‘Dickhead’.
 There needs to be agreement.

 “‘I find your lifestyle extremely depressing, Mum,’ Heather put it bluntly.
 'You’re not having this,” she grunted [,] reaching to snatch the…”

 On the good side: I like your descriptions!
 They paint a nice image.
 The relationship is realistic between an alcoholic and her daughter.

 Overall, nice job.

-3 months ago Cate McNeil said:
+almost 2 years ago Cate McNeil said: